GabeStah/Airbrake.io/Exceptions/PHP/Error/ArithmeticError/text.md

 __META DESCRIPTION__

-A deep dive into the System.ServiceModel.FaultException in .NET, including a working C# code samples illustrating how to handle service exceptions.
+A close look at the ArithmeticError in PHP, including a working example code and a dive into why signed numbers have differing min and max values.